-Item 12(d).
+Item 12.
+DESCRIPTION OF SECURITIES OTHER THAN EQUITY SECURITIES

 American Depositary Shares

 Citibank, N.A. (the "Depositary") serves as the depositary for our ADSs, pursuant to that certain Deposit Agreement by and between the Company and the Depositary, dated as October 18, 1999, as amended from time to time.
 ADS holders are required to pay various fees to the Depositary and the Depositary may refuse to provide any service for which a fee is assessed until the applicable fee has been paid.
 For purposes of this section, "Shares" means the Company's equity shares.